This post contains Amazon affiliate links. These links cost you nothing, but they may earn a small commission to help fund this blog. Thanks!

 How to Save and Hang a Jigsaw Puzzle

-Since I had only a little Mod Podge left and no picture frame (or anything to mount the jigsaw puzzle to), I wasn’t sure how I was going to preserve and hang the jigsaw puzzle.
+Since I had only a little Mod Podge left this time and no picture frame, I wasn’t sure how I was going to preserve and hang the jigsaw puzzle.
 But then I came across this awesome YouTube jigsaw tutorial by Karen of Karen Puzzles on how to temporarily hang a jigsaw puzzle.
 (I’ve embedded her jigsaw puzzle video at the bottom of this post.)

-I wanted to permanently hang my jigsaw puzzle, but I was inspired by her video on how I could hang my daughters’ puzzle with little glue and no frame!
+I was inspired by her video on how to hang a jigsaw puzzle with only a little glue and no frame!
 In her tutorial, Karen tapes the back of three puzzles in three different ways: with washi tape, painter’s tape and contact paper.
-She doesn’t use any glue – so if you don’t have any Mod Podge or glue on hand, you can probably skip the glue, too!
+She doesn’t use any glue—so if you don’t have any Mod Podge or glue on hand, you can probably skip it!
+I didn’t have any washi or painter’s tape or contact paper, so I tried using duct tape instead, and found that it’s great for preserving a jigsaw puzzle.
+And I think that duct tape might actually be the best way to go since it’s extra strong – there is likely no way a puzzle taped with duct tape will ever come apart!
+Update: Several years later, my family’s duct-taped jigsaw puzzle still looks as perfectly as the day I hung it on the wall!

-Mod Podge (I only used a little, so you might be able to omit the Mod Podge)
+Mod Podge (I only used a little, so you might be able to omit the Mod Podge; but gluing the puzzle together before you flip it over will help ensure that it stays together)

 Foam Craft Brush (if you use the Mod Podge)

-Command Picture Hanging Strips (I used 4 sets)
+Command Picture Hanging Strips (I used 4 medium sets)

-Before I set out to glue the puzzle together, I carefully slipped sheets of wax paper underneath the puzzle.
-(Parchment paper would work, too.)
+Before I glued the puzzle together, I slipped some sheets of wax paper underneath it.
+(Parchment paper works well too.)
+The paper will help prevent the jigsaw puzzle from getting glued to the surface beneath it.

-To preserve the puzzle, I started out by brushing Mod Podge over the front of the jigsaw puzzle.
+I started out by brushing Mod Podge over the front of the jigsaw puzzle.
 (I used the amount that was left in my jar of Mod Podge – maybe about 1/6 of the jar or less.)
 I had just enough to cover the entire front surface of the puzzle.
-I let the puzzle dry for at least 2 hours.
+Don’t worry—you won’t see the glue at all once it has dried!
+I let the puzzle dry for at least 2 hours before I proceeded to the next step.

-Once the puzzle was securely taped on the back, all that was left to do was to hang the puzzle!
-Hanging the puzzle was simple — I simply used 4 sets of Command Picture Hanging Strips.
-(Two sets would probably suffice, but I used 4 sets just in case as backup.)
+Once the puzzle was securely taped on the back, all that was left to do was to hang it!
+Hanging the puzzle was simple—I simply used 4 medium sets of Command Picture Hanging Strips.
+(Two sets would probably suffice, but I used 4 sets for extra hanging power.)
+You can follow these directions from Command.com; you’ll need to place your strips on the taped-up back of the jigsaw puzzle much in the way they were placed on the back of the framed photo in the Command Strips tutorial.

 I love this post!
 I would love to incorporate some of this into my own quarantine life right now!
 Love puzzles!